American ‘Playboy’ Bombshell Rachel Cook Teases Tantalizing Topless Shots From Sizzling-Hot Photoshoot

-Rachel Cook is sharing teasers from a recent photoshoot she did and the Playboy vixen is setting social media on fire with these.
-The 24-year-old American model shared just a snippet from the shoot via her Instagram Stories.
+Rachel Cook is sharing teasers from a recent photoshoot that has the Playboy vixen setting social media on fire.
+The 24-year-old American model put up just a snippet from the shoot via her Instagram Stories.
 Luckily, she tagged someone from the team she worked with and that led to a handful of other sultry looks.

 It appears that this shoot was for a spread in the July issue of QP Fashion.
 The new issue is available online and showcases the Playboy model’s incredible figure.
-One particularly sultry look was shared by hairstylist Jaycee Mnirajd and Rachel’s fans will not want to miss these.
+One particularly alluring look, shared by hairstylist Jaycee Mnirajd, allowed Rachel’s fans to view a shot they would not want to miss.

-Tags on the shots shared on Instagram reveal that the photos were taken at a Spanish Bohemian greenhouse in Los Angeles and Rachel rocked a handful of different bikinis and bathing suits as she flaunted her insane physique.
-For one look Cook was topless, wearing just some gold body jewelry and bikini bottoms.
+Tags on Instagram shares reveal the photos were taken at a Spanish Bohemian greenhouse.
+Inside the Los Angeles outlet, Rachel rocked a handful of different bikinis and bathing suits as she flaunted her insane physique.
+For one look, Cook was topless, wearing just some gold body jewelry and bikini bottoms.

-For the topless photos, Rachel has her dark hair wet and slicked back over her head.
-She’s wearing a bold makeup look along with a chunky gold bracelet and necklace.
+For the topless photos, Rachel’s dark hair is wet and slicked back over her head.
+She’s wearing bold makeup along with a chunky gold bracelet and necklace.
 Cook is standing in the swimming pool, leaning on the side.
 She went without a bikini top for these photos, teasing a bit of cleavage and a unique dainty gold chain bra of sorts.

 View this post on Instagram